-The Company is in the process of assessing the impact of these new standards and interpretations on its financial reporting but has as yet not adopted any before the effective date
+The Company is in the process of assessing the impact of this new standard and interpretation on its financial reporting but has as yet not adopted any before the effective date.
+Currently the Company has a rolling lease for rent which is under FRS 16 will not be affected.